ontio/ontology/docs/specifications/native_contract/paramapi.md

 #### example
 ```
     init := states.Contract{
 		Address: ParamContractAddress,
 		Method:  "init",
 	}
 ```
 ### TransferAdmin
-Transfer the administrator of this contract, transferd account should be approved by old admin.
+Transfer the administrator of this contract, should be invoked by administrator.

 method: transferAdmin